Pelé: Honours

-In December 2000, Pelé and Maradona shared the prize of FIFA Player of the Century by FIFA.
-The award was originally intended to be based upon votes in a web poll, but after it became apparent that it favoured Diego Maradona after a reported cyber-blitz by Maradona fans, FIFA then appointed a "Family of Football" committee of FIFA members to decide the winner of the award together with the votes of the readers of the FIFA magazine.
+In December 2000, Pelé and Diego Maradona shared the prize of FIFA Player of the Century.
+The award was originally intended to be based upon votes in an online poll.
+However, when it became apparent that the poll favoured Maradona due to a wave of voting by his fans, a committee of FIFA members was appointed to choose the winner, along with readers of the FIFA magazine.
 The committee chose Pelé.
 Since Maradona was winning the Internet poll, however, it was decided he and Pelé should share the award.